In refereed journals, with link to data/replication package (OSF page) where available

 [.pdf] Journal Page OSF page AbstractUsing data from a large representative survey, we document that consumers are very uncertain about the emissions associated with various actions, which may affect their willingness to reduce their carbon footprint.
 We then experimentally test two channels for the behavioral impact of such uncertainty, namely risk aversion about the impact of mitigating actions and the formation of motivated beliefs about this impact.
 In two novel large online experiments (N=2,219), participants make incentivized trade-offs between personal gain and (uncertain) carbon impact.
 We find no evidence that uncertainty affects individual climate change mitigation efforts through risk aversion or motivated belief channels.
 The results suggest that reducing consumer uncertainty through information campaigns is not a policy panacea and that communicating scientific uncertainty around climate impact need not backfire. - Individual and contextual effects of attention in risky choice, with Alejandro Hirmas and Jan Engelmann, Experimental Economics, forthcoming.

 [.pdf] Journal Page AbstractWe investigate the role of visual attention in risky choice in a rich experimental dataset that includes eye-tracking data.
 We first show that attention is not reducible to individual and contextual variables, which explain only 20% of attentional variation.
 We then decompose attentional variation into individual average attention and trial-wise deviations of attention to capture different cognitive processes.
 Individual average attention varies by individual, and can proxy for individual preferences or goals (as in models of “rational inattention” or goal-directed attention).
 Trial-wise deviations of attention vary within subjects and depend on contextual factors (as in models of “salience” or stimulus-driven attention).
 We find that both types of attention predict behavior: average individual attention patterns are correlated with individual levels of loss aversion and capture part of this individual heterogeneity.
 Adding trial-wise deviations of attention further improves model fit.
-Our results show that a decomposition of attention into individual average attention and trial-wise deviations of attention can capture separable cognitive components of decision making and provides a useful tool for economists and researchers from related fields interested in decision-making and attention. - Fair Shares and Selective Attention, with Dianna Amasino and Davide Pace, American Economic Journal: Microeconomics, forthcoming.
+Our results show that a decomposition of attention into individual average attention and trial-wise deviations of attention can capture separable cognitive components of decision making and provides a useful tool for economists and researchers from related fields interested in decision-making and attention. - Fair Shares and Selective Attention, with Dianna Amasino and Davide Pace, American Economic Journal: Microeconomics, 2024, 16:4, 259–290.

-[.pdf] OSF page AbstractAttitudes towards fairness and redistribution differ along socio-economic lines, resulting in political conflict.
+[.pdf] Journal page OSF page AbstractAttitudes towards fairness and redistribution differ along socio-economic lines, resulting in political conflict.
 To understand the formation of such views and find levers to affect them, we study the role of attention.
 In a large online experiment, we investigate how subjects allocate their visual attention to the contributions of merit and luck in the generation of a surplus and how they decide on its division.
 We find that subjects who randomly obtained an advantaged position pay less attention to information about true merit and retain more of the surplus.
 Both the attentional and behavioral patterns persist, although with smaller effect sizes, when dictators subsequently divide money between pairs of advantaged and disadvantaged subjects in the role of a benevolent judge.
 Moreover, attention has a substantial causal effect: forcing subjects to look for one second more at merit information relative to overall outcomes reduces the effect of having an advantaged position on allocations by about 40%.
 The evidence is consistent with a habit formation effect of attention in fairness decisions.
 These findings open a new window on socio-economic cleavages in attitudes towards redistribution, and suggest that attention-based policy interventions may be effective in reducing polarized views on inequality. - Anticipatory Anxiety and Wishful Thinking, with Jan Engelmann, Maël Lebreton, Nahuel Salem, and Peter Schwardmann, American Economic Review, 2024, 114(4): 926-60.

 [pdf] Journal page OSF page AbstractAcross five experiments (N=1,714), we test whether people engage in wishful thinking to alleviate anxiety about adverse future outcomes.
 Participants perform pattern recognition tasks in which some patterns may result in an electric shock or a monetary loss.
 Diagnostic of wishful thinking, participants are less likely to correctly identify patterns that are associated with a shock or loss.
 Wishful thinking is more pronounced under more ambiguous signals and only reduced by higher accuracy incentives when participants’ cognitive effort reduces ambiguity.
 Wishful thinking disappears in the domain of monetary gains, indicating that negative emotions are important drivers of the phenomenon.